takasaki-physics/takasaki-physics.github.io/content/post/markdown-syntax/index.md

 ---
-title: Markdown Syntax Guide
+title: Markdown 構文ガイド
-date: 2023-09-07
+date: 2023-09-20
 description: Sample article showcasing basic Markdown syntax and formatting for HTML elements.
+categories:
+    - テーマ
+    - 構文
 tags:
     - markdown
     - css
     - html
-    - themes
-categories:
-    - themes
-    - syntax
+    - テーマ
 ---

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.